 The United Nations' report Spreading like Wildfire: The Rising Threat of Extraordinary Landscape Fires, released on Wednesday, pointed the finger at land clearing and climate change for the rising threat of intense fire events.
 It forecast a 14 per cent increase in extreme fires around the world by 2030, jumping to a 50 per cent increase by 2100.

 For many locals, the debate on whether climate change has impacted the intensity of our fire seasons, is closed.
-“It’s bullshit,” says conservationist Steve when asked about those who still don’t believe the climate is changing.
+“It’s bullshit,” says conservationist Dobbs when asked about those who still don’t believe the climate is changing.

 For Daniel Osborne, the Rural Fire Service's Far South Coast District Coordinator and a lifetime resident of the region, "there is no doubt the fire season is getting longer, the temperatures are hotter, the fires are getting bigger, and the fuel loads larger”.
 Asked what this means for the fire service, Osborne's optimism shines through.
 “We’ll be able to manage.”
 Every firefighter I spoke to echoes this sentiment.